 Breath of the Wild took 6 years to develop and if you've played the game you can understand why because of the sheer mass of content in it.
 It's a very similar scenario to when Majora's Mask released, a game that was heavily influenced by Ocarina of Time, meaning it only needed 2 years to release.

-Without a confirmed date, it leaves Nintendo the opportunity to extend the development time depending on how much they want to revamp and innovate in this sequel.
+Though, without a confirmed date, it leaves Nintendo the opportunity to extend the development time depending on how much they want to revamp and innovate in this sequel.
 Potentially we'll just get glimpses of the game this year and have a release in the future.

 It's been reported that the game has started development because there were so many ideas for the first Breath of the Wild but they could not be fit into the game and wanted to give it a second instalment to do so.